harishankarv/grocery-store-simulator/README.md

 This is my solution to a coding challenge.
-The following is the descrption of the challenge:
+The following is the description of the challenge:

 ## Quick Read